agsb/jelly/documents/CircuitDesign.md

 ### Finite State Machine

-A binary counter 74HC393, U3, takes clock pulses from clock circuit, gives Q0-Q4 as A0-A4 into U1, clear is CLR3;
+A binary up-counter 74HC393, U3, takes clock pulses from clock circuit, gives Q0-Q3 as A0-A4 into U1, clear is CLR3 and Q4-Q7 unused;

-A latch 74HC273, U4, takes D0-D7 from data bus, gives Q0-Q3 as A4-A7 into U1, clock is CLK4, clear is /CLR4;
+A latch 74HC273, U4, takes D0-D7 from data bus, gives Q0-Q3 as A4-A7 into U1, clock is CLK4, clear is /CLR4 and Q4-Q7 unused;

 A eeprom AT28C16, U1, takes Q0-Q3 from U3 and Q4-Q7 from U4, gives D0-D3 as M0-M3 and D4-D7 as T0-T3.

 This circuit is used to translate a byte as finite state machine steps. it is used for opcode and microcode lookup, address A0-A3 are used for up 16 steps micro-code, A4-A7 for define 16 op-code, A8-A9 are not used and A10 select mode code or loop.

+The nible M0-M3 are used to control signals inside Jelly and the nible T0-T3 are used to signals outside Jelly.

 ### Math Lookups and Decoder